-Oops: Did you have three 1-year XBL Gold codes and accidentally make it impossible to redeem that final code?
-You can either wait a month or two before redeeming code #3, or wait to activate it after you upgrade to Game Pass Ultimate.
-You will then be able to redeem it on a pro-rated basis to extend your Ultimate subscription.
+OOPS: Did you have three 1-year XBL Gold codes and accidentally make it impossible to redeem that final code?
+You can wait a month or two, then redeem code #3 and convert.
+Or you can wait to activate it after you upgrade to Game Pass Ultimate—you’ll be able to redeem it on a pro-rated basis to extend your Ultimate subscription.

 You will have two screens to pass through.
-The first, shown at right, explains how the conversion works if you already have an active Xbox Live Gold or Xbox Game Pass.
+The first, shown at right, explains how the conversion works if you already have an active Xbox Live Gold or Xbox Game Pass subscription.
 (Which you should, if you followed Step 2’s instructions.)

 The second that follows will ask for billing information, in order to process the $1 charge for the one-month Game Pass Ultimate trial.